 Operation principles of the MMC converter

-In this example, the control implementation for the MMC converter is entirely centralized.
+In this example, the implementation for the MMC converter is designed as a centralized control.
 Therefore, one single control file – in Simulink – is used for the complete control.
 At the hardware level, this corresponds to implementing one single controller built using three stacked B-Boxes (one master, two slaves).

 Regarding the control software, the implementation is largely inspired by , which is a key reference regarding the control of MMC converters with carrier-based modulation.
 However, two minor differences are present – and somewhat recommended – between and this example:

 - The arm-level vertical energy balancing is not achieved indirectly through the so-called averaging control, but instead is done explicitly by an associated controller, acting on the circulating current of each leg in such a way that the total DC current is unchanged.
 A recommended reference on this topic is .